Attorneys Demand Chicago Police Stop ‘Abusive’ Search Warrant Tactics

 “She was having nightmares and is still having nightmares,” Hofeld said.
 “This is all new.
 She has trouble sleeping.
 She has nightmares about the police returning.”

 Hofeld said the family plans to sue CPD.
-They are part of the growing list of families who have filed federal civil rights lawsuits against the police department after officers wrongly raided their homes.
+They are part of the growing list of families who have filed federal civil rights lawsuits against the police department after officers broke down their doors and wrongly raided their homes.

+“How do they leave the family, with the door broken lock broken, leaving them vulnerable to more crime and more violence?”
+Futterman said.

 This includes the Lyons family, who filed a lawsuit last month after CPD wrongly raided their Back of the Yards homes and pointed guns at a 4-year-old.
 The officer who led that raid is also among the top dozen officer who led the most negative search warrants.